Best Business Bank Accounts With Overdraft in the UK (2026)

 Choose by Business Type

 Sole traders and limited companies with under 12 months’ trading should start with Starling.
-Established businesses with audited accounts get better terms at HSBC, NatWest, or Barclays — we’ve seen the difference quoted range by 3–5 percentage points on the same applicant.
+Established businesses with audited accounts get better terms at HSBC, NatWest, or Barclays; trading history and filed accounts can move the rate by several percentage points on the same applicant.

 Choose by Admin and Bookkeeping Needs